 RSHO is sourced from a collective of 750 European generational farms, is non-GMO and free of contaminants, herbicides, pesticides, and chemical fertilizers.
 To ensure purity and accurate potency Real Scientific Hemp Oil is Triple Lab Tested™.

-RSHO is the first legally available CBD product in major foreign markets like Brazil and Mexico because of its validated quality, purity and potency.
+RSHO is the first legally available CBD product in major foreign markets like Argentina, Brazil, Mexico, and Paraguay because of its validated quality, purity and potency.

 RSHO and other company CBD products are in clinical studies or currently being prescribed for the treatment of pediatric epilepsy, restless leg syndrome, amyotrophic lateral sclerosis, psoriasis, drug-induced adult psychosis, opioid addiction, glaucoma, dry eye, irritable bowel syndrome, early-stage Alzheimer’s disease, and the spasticity of multiple sclerosis.

 RSHO Gold CBD products are included in the prestigious drug and supplement database - the PDR (Physician's Desk Reference now referred to as Prescriber's Digital Reference): "RSHO-Gold™ may be useful as an adjunctive supplement to support healthy immune response and homeostasis, promote and maintain healthy mood, energy, sleep, pain response possibly via the modulation of endocannabinoid system (ESC), which is known as a vital factor in the regulation of homeostasis, symptomatic relief and overall metabolic functions."

 Most workplace and sports drug screens target tetrahydrocannabinol (THC).
 RSHO-X™ (containing zero THC) is the first cannabis-based product to qualify as safe for World Anti-Doping standards and can safely be used by Olympic athletes.